Bengi Ali of Karaman: Background

 Ali was the younger brother of Mehmed II of Karaman.
 In 1398, Bayezid I of the Ottoman Empire conquered the Karamanid state and jailed Mehmed and Ali.
 But in 1402, Bayezid himself was defeated by Timur in the battle of Ankara and the two brothers were set free with a permission from Timur to reign on former Karamanid territory.
 Timur also gave them a few forts in addition to their former possessions.
 While Mehmed acquired most of Karamanid territory, Ali had to deal with Niğde, a city at the east of Karamanid territory.
 Although Ali was a vassal of his brother, soon he began acting independently.
 But he was no match for his brother and in 1415 he escaped to Mamluk Sultanate in Egypt.

 First reign

 In 1420 Mehmed tried to capture the city of Kayseri from the Dulkadirids, which was a vassal of Mamluk Sultanate.
 Mamluks intervened and Mehmed was defeated.
 Mamluks arrested Mehmed and supported Ali to gain the possessions of his brother.
 Ali began reigning on the Karamanid territory with the exception of Konya, the most important city of Karamanids.
 However Ali's reign was short.
-Because in 1421 Mehmed was released by the new Mamluk sultan Seyfettin Tatar.
+Because in 1421 Mehmed was released by the new Mamluk sultan Sayf al-Din Tatar.
 Mehmed returned to Anatolia and conquered his former possessions.
 Ali returned to Niğde.